 Skytteren

 The most environmentally hazardous shipwreck

-The ship Skytteren sank on April 1, 1942, about ten kilometres from the Swedish west coast near the city of Lysekil.
+The ship Skytteren sank on April 1, 1942, about ten kilometres from the Swedish west coast, near the city of Lysekil.
 The shipwreck is on the Swedish Maritime Administration’s list of environmentally hazardous wrecks in Swedish waters.

 According to SwAM:s environmental risk assessment, Skytteren is ranked as number one on the list of the 30 most environmentally hazardous wrecks.

-An estimated maximum volume of 400 cubic meters of oil might remain in the wreck.
+Skytteren